genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Moreover, each track can be personalised by changing its properties (track color, normalized values, show only SNPs, maximum and minimum values to be shown on a track, etc.).
-Use “Edit” button to change properties for multiple tracks at once.
+Use "Edit" button to change properties for multiple tracks at once.

 Genome Browser allows you to browse either a specific genomic position